realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/06_chapter.md

 ORDER BY minute, zone
 ```

-This query runs on Databricks against the Delta table, not against Lakebase directly.
-For a large dataset, Databricks's columnar storage and parallel execution make this faster than running the equivalent query on Postgres.
+This query runs on Lakehouse against the Delta table, not against Lakebase directly.
+For a large dataset, Lakehouse columnar storage and parallel execution make this faster than running the equivalent query on Postgres.

 ### Top Road Segments -- The Cross-System Join

 The second chart is the most interesting query in the system.
 It answers "which named roads carry the most vehicle traffic?"
 To answer this requires data from two different databases.

 Lakebase has the position records (lat, lon per vehicle per tick).
-Neo4j has the road names (what named road does each intersection belong to).
+Aura has the road names (what named road does each intersection belong to).
 Neither system alone can answer the question.

 The join runs in Python using pandas.
-The dashboard loads intersection coordinates and road names from Neo4j once at startup (cached for an hour) and position coordinates from Databricks on each refresh.
+The dashboard loads intersection coordinates and road names from Aura once at startup (cached for an hour) and position coordinates from Lakehouse on each refresh.
 It rounds both sets of coordinates to three decimal places (~100m precision) and joins on the rounded values:

 ```python
 pos_df["lat_r"]  = pos_df["lat"].round(3)